-- Flashlight: You need a flashlight in the mornings to be able to see as electricity isn’t running during this time, so you’ll need to pack up in the dark.
+- Flashlight (torch): You need a flashlight in the mornings to be able to see.
+Electricity isn’t running during this time, so you’ll need to pack up in the dark with the aid of a flashlight.
 It’s also nice to have for any wandering around outside at night for stargazing and during the predawn visit to the geyser field.
 We like this strong little travel flashlight.

 - Towel: You’ll need a towel to dry off from any showers and after a dip in the hot springs.
 We love this lightweight, quick-drying, travel towel.